tpmmthomas/binance-copy-trade-bot/README.md

 ### Software setup

 1. Setup a telegram bot using `Botfather` (details on telegram official site) and mark the access token.
+2. Setup a discord channel for urgent/alert messages, and get a webhook url.
+(Reason is to avoid mixing them into the telegram channel and missing out on them.)
-2. Fill in the required fields in  `app/data/credentials.py`
+3. Fill in the required fields in  `app/data/credentials.py`
-3. Run `python -m  app.ct_main` and `python -m app.tgb_main`.
+4. Run `python -m  app.ct_main` and `python -m app.tgb_main`.
 It is suggested to set both up as a systemctl service, with restart=always and a MaxRunTime so that the program is automatically restarted from time to time.
-4. Call `/addcookie` to add credentials required for api end-points every 2-3 days.
+5. Call `/addcookie` to add credentials required for api end-points every 2-3 days.
 I will not teach you how to do so here, but you can find the information on the internet.

 ### Using the software